vemel/nextversion/README.md

 - [ ] Add min result version parameter

 ## Contributing
-We would love for you to contribute to `actions/bump-version`, pull requests are welcome!
+I would love for you to contribute to `actions/nextversion`, pull requests are welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## License
 The scripts and documentation in this project are released under the [MIT License](LICENSE)